Look at the time. Now count off 11 minutes.

 It’s not hard to understand why that quality may be missing the same sense of clarity in the civilian world for veterans.
 The adjustment to civilian life is famously difficult, with a loss of structure and purpose commonly reported among recently discharged soldiers, sailors, airmen, and Marines.
 Many, particularly those who experienced trauma during their service, feel disconnected even from family and friends.

-But until SPT, the lines between those feelings and veteran suicide rates were never so clear.
+But until SPT, the lines between those feelings of disconnection and veteran suicide rates were never so clear.

 SPT Identifies Four Factors That Contribute to a Sense of Meaning and Purpose in Life